broadinstitute/warp/pipelines/broad/genotyping/illumina/IlluminaGenotypingArray.documentation.md

 # Introduction to the Illumina Genotyping Arrays Pipeline

 The Illumina Genotyping Array Pipeline was developed by the Broad DSDE Pipelines team to process Illumina genotyping array data in the form of IDAT files.
 Overall, the pipeline performs gender-specific genotyping, sample contamination detection, and summary metric collection.
 It optionally performs rare variant calling and genotype concordance, creates a fingerprint VCF which can be used for sample verification in parallel processes, and evaluates an existing sample fingerprint to confirm sample identity.
-Overall, the pipeline outputs annotated VCFs, index files, and summary metrics.
+The pipeline outputs annotated VCFs, index files, and summary metrics.

 # Set-up